 It is understood that, PAEP reserves the right to coordinate services with other systems including State and/or local government authorities.
-If collected, all information is confidentially maintained.
+A Criminal Background Release form is signed by each client at his or her intake appointment and all information collected is confidentially maintained.